Climate Change

 - Actively establish energy-saving facilities, including efficient cogeneration systems and net zero-energy buildings (ZEBs).

-- Employ energy from renewable sources—e.g., biomass boilers, wind power and net solar power—at suitable sites.
+- Employ energy from renewable sources—e.g., biomass boilers and net solar power—at suitable sites.

-- Conduct energy-saving analyses and support the deployment of energy-saving initiatives at DIC Group companies, including those in other countries and territories.
+- Conduct energy-saving analyses and support the deployment of energy-saving initiatives at all DIC Group companies.

-- When installing or expanding facilities, purposefully select energy-efficient options and formulate related rules, including for investment in environmental value and the introduction of internal carbon pricing.
+- When installing or expanding facilities, purposefully select energy-efficient options and formulate related rules, including for environmental investments and the introduction of internal carbon pricing.

 ---|---|